armooo/on_error_resume_next/README.rst

 On Error Resume Next
 ---------------------------------------------------------------------------
 Need the best of VB in python.
-Now you can have even better, on error resume will infect all modules imported after it.
+Now you can have even better, on error resume next will infect all modules imported after it.
 It preforms an AST transformation on all imported modules that replaces each statement with a try/except/pass.
 If you import it from a main module it will rewrite the module then rerun it.

 Examples
 ---------------------------------------------------------------------------